Personalized Community is here!

 To read information from previously run actions within a Power Automate flow, use the actions function.
 When using the actions function, the entire action object is presented.
 Included are shorthand functions actionBody, actionOuputs and body.

-The output for a particular connector action can be read by using the expression outputs('<name of the action>').
+The output for a particular connector action can be read by using the expression outputs('').
 In these action outputs, specifically ones that perform an external connection, are headers, the status code and output body.
 The value of the variable is an expression "@outputs('Update_a_record')".

 You can see the top action is called "Update a record" and is a Common Data Service connector action.